libertyequalitydata/Personal-Data-Apps/README.md

 And those typically enable new types of benefits:

-Personal applications can turn personal data into insights with new or additional value
+<ul><li>Personal applications can turn personal data into insights with new or additional value</li>

-Personalize the customer experience at a more advanced and/or privacy considered levels in a scalable way
+<li>Personalize the customer experience at a more advanced and/or privacy considered levels in a scalable way</li>

-Optimize and automate customer interactions and improve overall operational efficiency
+<li>Optimize and automate customer interactions and improve overall operational efficiency</li></ul>

 <h2>Additional Benefits For Developers</h2>